The most popular working time models at a glance

 The hybrids of working time

-Flexitime is also available with completely flexible working hours.
+Flexitime is also available with completely open working hours.
 This means that no core time is specified and all employees work when it suits them best.
 However, this only works in companies where communication with each other is not particularly important.

 Employers therefore rely on their employees to adhere to the agreed working hours.
 Employees, on the other hand, trust that the employer will organize everything correctly so that the specified work can be completed in the agreed time.
 If this mutual trust does not exist, trust-based working hours cannot be implemented.